 - 2 Tablespoons Oil

-- 1/2 cup white or Rice Vinegar
+- 1/2 cup white Vinegar (preferably the Cane Vinegar from the Philippines)

 - 1/3 cup Soy Sauce

-- 2 teaspoons Oyster Sauce (optional)
+- 2 teaspoons Oyster Sauce (optional but adds flavor)

 - 1 Whole head Garlic, cloves separated, crushed, left unpeeled or peeled